Tap to Read ➤

 Your browser doesn't support HTML5 video.

-Family life is of utmost importance and holds a strong place in Malaysia, a country which boasts of a rich cultural heritage.
-The nation's population is a healthy mix of Malay, the Chinese, and Indians.
+Family life is paramount in Malaysia, a country with a rich cultural heritage.
+Its population is a vibrant mix of Malays, Chinese, and Indians.

 Your browser doesn't support HTML5 video.